Homiletics and Liturgics

 One semester prior to taking the Qualifying Examinations and (generally) no later then the end of the fourth semester following matriculation, the student will meet with Area faculty to present a prospectus for the remainder of the course of study.
 Upon approval of this prospectus by this faculty, the student will be allowed to continue toward QE's and dissertation proposal preparation.
 A copy of the prospectus will be filed in the Area office.
 The prospectus will include the following items:

-4. List of projected Ph.D. committee members (specifying first reader, second reader, GDR member outside HL area, and any non GDR member of the Graduate School Faculty).
+- List of projected Ph.D. committee members (specifying first reader, second reader, GDR member outside HL area, and any non-GDR member of the Graduate School Faculty).
 The minor area advisor normally will also be a member of this committee.

 Qualifying Examinations will occur within no more than four semesters after the fourth semester following matriculation, and after the filing of the Academic Prospectus.
 One qualifying examination will be taken orally.
 All others are written examinations.

 Normally, the components of the Qualifying Examinations are as follows.
 Appropriate revisions can be made for those whose work is focused significantly on a liturgical practice or medium of theological communication other than preaching, or ritual beyond traditional worship spaces.

 NOTE: This description of requirements supplements The Bulletin of Vanderbilt University Graduate School and "The Guidelines of the Graduate Department of Religion."
 Students are expected to meet all of the common requirements of the graduate program as described in those publications.